AFFILIATE MARKETING WITH GOOGLE ADS

 • Select the “clicked but did not convert” audience you have created before

-With this audience you will only target users who engaged with the content on your website but abandoned the funnel on the advertiser’s website.
+With this audience, you will only target users who engage with the content on your website but abandon the funnel on the advertiser’s website.
 You can try to get these users to engage with your content again and maybe make them convert this way.
-Keep in mind, for many websites over 50% of the conversions come from returning visitors.
+Remember, over 50% of the conversions for many websites come from returning visitors.

 • Select the campaign you want to narrow down